monjurBakthMazumder/C-Programming-Language/readme.md

-# 📘 C Programming Language – Complete Learning Repository
+# 📘 C Programming Language

 C is one of the most powerful and foundational programming languages ever created.
 It provides low-level control, efficient memory management, and a deep understanding of how computers actually work.
 Learning C helps you build a strong base for mastering advanced languages, data structures, algorithms, operating systems, embedded systems, and more.